kylanan/cSimpleShell/README.md

 # cSimpleShell
-A simple shell in C, includes a history command to view and repeat previous commands
+A simple shell in C, includes a history command to view and repeat previous commands, and functional piping for commands